odioski/RADICO/ASCII ART.INFOwPREAMBLE.md

 OD

 Additionally, the older craft of cross-hatching with pen or ink can reproduce similiar effects like the layers I mentioned above or a sense of depth and often shadow.
 ASCII art uses alphabetic characters, symbols, and numeric characters found on your keyboard to create the same.
 Adjusting the size of the font before a character is used and exercising some judgement (artist's discretion) on which characthers you choose gives even more fine/precise detail.
-With enough skill or technique a sense of depth or shadow can be applied to the drawing depending on the artist's intentions, very much like cross-hatching is accomplished.
+With enough skill or technique a sense of depth or shadow can be applied to the drawing depending on the artist's intentions, very much like cross-hatching with simple pen and paper is accomplished.

 Have fun!